splunk/public-o11y-docs/admin/subscription-usage/analyze-apm-billing-usage.rst

 - Select a specific minute within the hour.
 - Click :guilabel:`Download Data` to download the CSV file.

-For each host in the selected minute, the report shows the attributes or tags associated with the hosts and containers that sent data to Splunk APM.
+For each selected minute, the report shows the attributes or tags associated with the hosts and containers that sent data to Splunk APM.
 You might see different tags, like ``AWSUniqueId``, ``container_id``,  ``gcp_id``, and so on depending on the source of the host or container observed and the version of your instrumentation agent.

-.. note:: You can generate and download reports within the retention period.
+.. note:: You can generate and download reports within the retention period for traces.
 See :ref:`apm-data-retention` for more information.